Mj12-Studio/ue-hexgridmanager-docs/README.md

 &nbsp;

 Hex>Grid Manager is designed to make your development process smoother and more efficient.
-Whether you're building a strategy game, a simulation, or any other type of game that benefits from hexagon tile grids, Hex>Grid Manager provides the tools you need.
+Whether you're building a strategy game, a simulation, or any other type of game that benefits from basic hexagon tile grids, Hex>Grid Manager provides the tools you need.